-- A political subdivision of the state, including any of the following: - o A county, city, village, township, or charter township. - o An instrumentality of any of the above. - o A single purpose or multipurpose special district or public authority. - A local economic development corporation or similar authority. - A person who is the owner of the site for which the improvements are proposed but is not its end user, as long as the person applies jointly with an applicant described above. - A person that is or will be the end user of a site.
+- A political subdivision of the state, including, but not limited to, any of the following: - o A county, city, village, township, or charter township. - o An instrumentality of a county, city, village, township, or charter township. - o A single purpose or multipurpose special district. - o A single or purpose multipurpose public authority. - A local economic development corporation or similar authority. - A person who is the owner of the site for which the improvements are proposed but is not that site's end user, as long as the person applies jointly with an applicant described above. - The person that is or will be the end user of a site for which a specific person has been identified as the end user.

-Eligible activities would mean one or more of the following for an applicable site:
+Eligible activities would mean one or more of the following with respect to a site that is the subject of an application under the bill: